“A Third Wheel” or “Fifth Wheel”—Is There a Difference?

 A fifth wheel — Meaning and example

 Just like someone who’s a third wheel, a fifth wheel is a superfluous person in a group of people, a tagalong.
-The fifth wheel idiom is more common than “the third wheel” because you can use it in situations when there’s one person that doesn’t fit in a group of people, no matter if there are only couples or not.
+The fifth wheel idiom is more common than “the third wheel” because you can use it in situations when there’s one person who doesn’t fit in a group of people, no matter if there are only couples or not.

 Example